dart-lang/native/pkgs/jnigen/doc/java_differences.md

 ### Inner classes

 Java has the concept of inner classes, while Dart does not.
-Therefore, inner classes are generated as separate classes named by the name of their outer class followed by a dollar sign (`$`) followed by their original name.
+Therefore, inner classes are generated as separate classes named using the name of their outer-class followed by a dollar sign (`$`) followed by their original name.

 For example: